JetBrains/teamcity-documentation/topics/ssh-keys-management.md

 > Keys are removed from agents for security reasons.
 For example, the tests executed by the build can leave some malicious code that will access the build agent file system and acquire the key.
 However, tests cannot get the key directly since it is removed by the time they are running.
 It makes it harder but not impossible to steal the key.
 Therefore, the agent must also be secure.
 >
 {type="note"}

 To transfer the key from the server to the agent, TeamCity encrypts it with a DES symmetric cipher.
 For a more secure way, configure an [HTTPS connection between agents and the server](using-https-to-access-teamcity-server.md).

-For more information on how keys are distributed, see this documentation article: [SSH Agent](ssh-agent.md).
+In addition to VCS roots, uploaded SSH keys can be used in **SSH Agent** build features.
+See this link for more information: [SSH Agent](ssh-agent.md).